|

 What's this "Carlaz" business?

 Fair question.
 Well, my name is Carl, my academic work dealt with the culture of early Germanic peoples, and the reconstructed proto-Germanic form of "Carl" is usually given as *karlaz.
 But my own name is (usually) spelled with a "c", and besides you can't register karlaz.kom.
 (See?
 I told you.)
+Besides that, the domain name was available!
 So there you go.

 |